Support Home Experiment Builder Experiment Tree Nodes

 A screenshot of the experiment tree with 2 Start nodes, named Group1 and Group2, each linking to different questionnaires

-In the example above, the Group on the first Start Node has been set to Group1, and the Group on the second Start Node has been set to Group2.
 Participants who begin the experiment from the Group1 Start Node will complete Questionnaire 1, whereas participants who begin the experiment from the Group2 Start Node will complete Questionnaire 2.
 Then, all participants will complete the Task.
-This is a great example of how multiple Start Nodes can be used to create different versions of your experiment for different groups of participants.

-You can then recruit different groups of participants to your experiment and direct them to the appropriate Start Node.
+You can recruit different groups of participants to your experiment and direct them to the appropriate Start Node.
 The way you do this will depend on the recruitment policy you are using.

 If you are using Email Shot, Email ID or Supervised recruitment, you can manually assign participants to a Start Node group in the participant spreadsheet that is uploaded to the Participants tab of the Experiment Builder prior to recruitment.